 I’m Tadhg Coakley, I’m from Mallow, living in Cork.
 I’m a writer.

-My book, The All-Ireland, was shortlisted for the Mercier Press Fiction Prize, 2017 and will be published by Mercier Press in 2018.
-The book tells the story of a fictional All-Ireland Hurling Final Sunday, from the points of view of several recurring characters, exploring recurring themes.
+My novel, The First Sunday in September, was shortlisted for the Mercier Press Fiction Prize, 2017 and will be published by Mercier Press in 2018.
+It tells the story of a fictional All-Ireland Hurling Final Sunday, from the points of view of several recurring characters, exploring recurring themes.

 I graduated with first-class honours from the M.A. in Creative Writing course in University College Cork in 2017, focusing mainly on short-form fiction.
 My stories have been published in The Honest Ulsterman, Quarryman and Silver Apples journals.
 My story Angels was short-listed for the From The Well Anthology, 2017 and appears in that anthology.
 A short film of mine was published in THE CINE FILES journal.
 Some articles and reviews of mine have appeared in the Irish Examiner.

 My story hows tommy boy was selected to be read at the 2016 West Cork Literary Festival.
 I have also read my work at The Killorglin Arts Festival (K-Fest) in 2016, at the Launch of Quarryman in U.C.C. in 2016, and at The Fiction at The Friary event in Cork City in 2016 and 2017.

 I read my story Angels at the Cork International Short Story Festival in September, 2017, which was a great thrill.
 This was an event showcasing the Smoke in The Rain Anthology, the 2017 From the Well Short Story Competition, organised by Cork County Libraries and Arts Service.